webpack/webpack.js.org/content/guides/dependency-management.md

 // a context with all files in the parent folder and descending folders ending with `.stories.js`.
 ```

-Note: The arguments to `require.context` must be literals!
+W> The arguments passed to `require.context` must be literals!

 ### context module API